WeblateOrg/weblate/docs/admin/upgrade.rst

 * Celery beat is now stroring the tasks schedule in the database, ``CELERY_BEAT_SCHEDULER`` and :setting:`django:INSTALLED_APPS` need to be changed for that.
+* The deprecated VCS setting for credentials is no longer supported, see :ref:`up-4-14`.

 .. seealso:: :ref:`generic-upgrade-instructions`